keptn/lifecycle-toolkit/docs/docs/contribute/docs/blog.md

   Instead, the blog plugin manages integration of all blogs with source in the `blogs` directory.

-* Additional metadata is required as part of the source files's front matter.
+* Additional metadata is required as part of the blog post file's front matter.

 Each of these requirements is discussed on this page.